Note

 Multitenant mode

-In single-tenant mode, Microsoft Teams users have to be signed in and accessing the Copilot Studio agent using the same tenant as where the agent is hosted in Copilot Studio.
+In single-tenant mode, Microsoft Teams users have to be signed in and access the Copilot Studio agent by using the same tenant as where the agent is hosted in Copilot Studio.
 If a user from another tenant (for example, example@zavainsurance.com tries to access an agent hosted in example@contoso.com), the user receives a message from the agent: "You don't have access to talk to this bot.
 Contact the owner."

 Terminology

 - Agent authentication to other authenticated services: The agent needs to communicate with other services, and in some cases needs to pass along identity.
 That identity can be the agent's identity (service principal) if the agent has an identity.
-Otherwise, the agent can use the user's identity if the agent has permissions to do so, accessing resources and performing actions (using delegated permissions from the signed in client user)
+Otherwise, the agent can use the user's identity if the agent has permissions to do so, accessing resources and performing actions (using delegated permissions from the signed in client user).

-There's also a blended authentication option experience where an agent authentication flow can be gated via topics in Copilot Studio using the Authenticate node, which prompts the user to sign in.
+There's also a blended authentication option experience where an agent authentication flow can be gated via topics in Copilot Studio by using the Authenticate node, which prompts the user to sign in.
 Blended authentication is only available when Authenticate Manually is selected in Copilot Studio and when Require Users to Sign in is turned off.

 The following documentation covers what functionality is currently supported in public preview when multitenant mode is turned on in Copilot Studio.